Comic Book Bin

 Sculpt

-I promised myself that I would find the Destoryer variant as I was sick of getting unwanted Iron-Man figure.
+I promised myself that I would find the Destroyer variant as I was sick of getting unwanted Iron-Man figure.
 (I love Iron-Man, but who really needs to own Tony Stark with 8 different suits of armor?)
 Well, I was blessed enough to find a bunch of variants for the Modok series and one of them was the Destroyer.

 destroyer2.jpg

-The upper torso or chest area of his armor is without the shoulder appendages and the uni-beam appartus that Iron-Man sports.
+The upper torso or chest area of his armor is without the shoulder appendages and the uni-beam apparatus that Iron-Man sports.
 Instead on his chest is a semi-circled armored collar.
 And the facial design would make Jack Kirby proud as he give then faceless menace (no mouth or nose), a cold staring look that would worry Jason Vorhees.
 With more than average cosmetic touch-ups, the Destroyer ends up being a rare prize in the variant department.

 Unfortunately the Achilles Heel of this figure is his hands.
 The hands are too small for his body.
 His hands are even smaller than the ones on Beta Ray Bill.
 That slightly detracts from the all-around design of the figure.